nuvolaris/nuvolaris-documentation/documentation/installation/how-to-install-on-docker-desktop.md

 Copy nuv.exe C:\Windows\
 ```

+*NOTE*: if you do not want to run as an administator, do not copy it in `C:\Windows\`  but invoke it as `nuv\nuv`.

 ## Installing Nuvolaris

-Now you can install Nuvolaris on Docker Desktop with
+Now you can install Nuvolaris on Docker Desktop either  with:

 ```
 nuv setup --devcluster